Potentiality realism: A realistic and indeterministic physics based on propensities: Why Realism? Benefits and costs of an ontology

 \section{Why Realism?
 Benefits and costs of an ontology}

-In the previous sections, we have defended the position that propensities --at least in their causal, single-case interpretation advocated for here-- allow to maintain realism and at the same time fundamental indeterminism.
-One may, however, ask why one should look for a realistic account of physics in the first place.\footnote{This question is perhaps one of the most contended in the history of philosophy of science, so it would obviously be impossible, and completely beyond the scope of this short paper, to even try to provide an account of the debate surrounding justifications and criticisms of metaphysical realism.
-We will just hint at an explanation of why it seems fruitful to consider realistic positions} It should be recalled that it is generally understood that science, and physics in particular, is a form of knowledge characterized by both \emph{explanatory power} and \emph{predictive power}.
-While the latter is perhaps considered the most signature feature of science, that alone leads to a mere instrumental use of scientific theories which does not seems to bring particular insights on nature, and even precludes the meaningfulness of certain questions (a prime example is that of Bell's inequalities that arguably would have not been derived within a fully instrumental use of quantum theory).
+In the previous sections, we have defended the position that propensities -- at least in their causal, single-case interpretation advocated for here -- allow to maintain realism and at the same time fundamental indeterminism.
+One may, however, ask why one should look for a realistic account of physics in the first place.
+This question is perhaps one of the most contended in the history of philosophy of science, (for an overview of the main arguments for and against scientific realism see, e.g., Ref. \cite{sep} and references therein ) so it would obviously be impossible, and completely beyond the scope of this short paper, to even try to provide an account of the debate surrounding justifications and criticisms of metaphysical realism.
+Here we will just quickly remind the reader of why it seems fruitful to consider realistic positions; moreover, we will argue that if one assumes a realistic worldview an ontology based on propensities is the most ``economical''.